MikhailMS/MikhailMS/README.md

 - 🌱 I’m currently learning:
   - Rust
   - Embedded Rust - using micro:bit V2 for now, got plans for other controllers as well 🤩
+  - Writing OS in Rust - following [mainly this tutorial](https://os.phil-opp.com/) and having lots of fun along the way
   - Music composition/recording/production
 - 👯 I’m looking to collaborate on:
-  - Rust projects (obviously something not complex, as I'm only learning it atm)
+  - Rust projects
 - 🤔 I’m looking for help with ...
   - [RADIUS, Rust version](https://github.com/MikhailMS/rust-radius)
 - 💬 Ask me about ...